source-repo/use-reactive/README.md

 #### Returns:

+- A tuple:
-- A state object wrapped by a Proxy that updates the React state reactively when its properties change.
+  - `[0]`: The state object wrapped by a Proxy that updates the React state reactively when its properties change.
-  - `subscribe(targets, callback)`: Subscribe to property changes.
+  - `[1]`: A function for subscribing to property changes.

 ## Examples